micktwomey/notions/README.md

 notions api GET /v1/databases/

 # Get all databases with pagination and format output as YAML
-# This is the same as `notions --output-format notion_yaml database list`
+# This is the same as `notions --output-format yaml database list`
-notions --output-format notion_yaml api GET /v1/databases/ --paginate
+notions --output-format yaml api GET /v1/databases/ --paginate
 ```

 ### notions search